 How much does it cost to start an LLC in North Dakota?

-The filing fee for North Dakota LLCs is $135.
-Using a recommended LLC filing service like ZenBusiness starts at $39 + state fees.
+The cost to form a North Dakota LLC is $135.
+Using a recommended LLC filing service like Northwest Registered Agent.

 How long does it take to get an LLC in North Dakota?